tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 One of the risks of deploying a short-lived credential system based on absolute time is client clock skew.
-If a client's clock is sufficiently ahead or behind of the server's clock, then credentials that are valid from the server's perspective will be rejected by the client.
+If a client's clock is sufficiently ahead or behind of the server's clock, then clients will reject credentials that are valid from the server's perspective.
 Clock skew also affects the validity of the original certificates.
 The lifetime of the delegated credential should be set taking clock skew into account.
 Clock skew may affect a delegated credential at the beginning and end of